 Read more in Bankrate’s full review of Charles Schwab.

-Robinhood is a newcomer, but the online brokerage has made a quick splash, developing millions of devoted followers for its commission-free trading and user-friendly mobile app.
-Although the online broker hasn’t had the smoothest of starts to the year so far.
+Robinhood is a relative newcomer, but the online brokerage has made a quick splash, developing millions of devoted followers for its commission-free trading and user-friendly mobile app.

 You’ll get no-fee trading on stocks and ETFs as well as options and cryptocurrencies.
 It also has a cash management account, so you can make a quick transfer whenever you want to trade.